jreiche/aeo_radar/3_2_Sentinel_1_multitemporal_RGB_generation.md

 ![fig](/figures/figure_08.png)
 <sub>Figure 1.
 ImageCollection of the Sentinel-1 catalogue for the desired aoi from 2018 – 2020/04. </sub>

-We are left with 192 single images and need to reduce this information in order to create a meaningful multitemporal RGB.
+We are left with 192 single images and need to reduce the data quantity in order to create a meaningful multitemporal RGB.
 First calculate medians for each pixel and each band in the Sentinel-1 ImageCollection for the first quantiles of the years 2018, 2019 and 2020.

 ```java